rlrightleft/learn-SQL-MySQL/sqlzoo/1_SELECT_name.md

 ---

 ## Problem 8
+India and Angola have an n as the second character.
+You can use the underscore as a single character wildcard.
+`SELECT name FROM world
+WHERE name LIKE '_n%'
+ORDER BY name  `
-Find the countries that have t as the second character.
+Find the countries that have "t" as the second character.

 **My Solution:**